Xavi422/Covid_EDA_SQL/README.md

 ```
 There are 197248 rows and 67 columns in this dataset.

 Since this is a public dataset, we should look at the table metadata to understand what data types are assigned to each column.
-We can do this bey accessing the SQL Server INFORMATION_SCHEMA views for our table's columns.
+We can do this by accessing the SQL Server INFORMATION_SCHEMA views for our table's columns.

 ```sql
 ---View Table Metadata